-A fourth interim dividend of 5.30p has been declared making a total of 20.8p for the year, an increase of 4.0%.
-As referred to in my introduction, the annual dividend has been increased ahead of UK inflation each year since moving to Jersey.
-Once again, this total was fully covered by revenue for the year and also allowed for an addition to our revenue reserve, which will underpin dividends in future years.
+A fourth interim dividend of 5.50p has been declared making a total of 21.60p for the year, an increase of 3.8%.
+Once again, this total was fully covered by revenue for the year and also allowed for a small addition to our revenue reserve, which will underpin dividends in future years.
 Your Board is confident that it will be able to at least maintain this level of total dividend in the current year.
+A copy of the Company's dividend policy is set out on page 4.